OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingInternals.md

 In the case of SingleBucket partitioning, or of Per-Key partitioning with high collision rates, it is possible to encounter Transaction timeouts as the load increases.

-`DirectStorageManagedIndex`es (DSMI) are currently supported only for the Orleans.CosmosDB storage provider, which does not yet implment the required interfaces to participate in Orleans Transactions.
+`DirectStorageManagedIndex`es (DSMI) are currently supported only for the Orleans.CosmosDB storage provider, which does not yet implement the required interfaces to participate in Orleans Transactions.
 Because of this, DSMI causes the `TransactionalStateStorageProviderWrapper` to be used.
 This puts an additional "CommittedState." level into the property path that is indexed by the provider.
 The DSMI code should be revisited when Orleans.CosmosDB supports transactional interfaces; in this case, the `TransactionalStateStorageProviderWrapper` may still be used by non-supporting providers.

 In addition to some Transactional Indexing tests sprinkled through the rest of the Unit Tests, there are two sets of tests targeted specifically for Transactions:
 - `*TransactionalPlayer*`: This uses the *Player* properties definitions to test commit and rollback of index inserts and updates.